Getting Started: Interview Coordinators & Recruiters

 creating, scheduling, and managing interviews on CoderPad.

-CoderPad is a platform for conducting remote interviews with programmers, in the browser.
+CoderPad is a platform for conducting remote interviews with programmers, in any browser.
 Our

 interface is very similar to a programmer’s everyday tools and allows code to be run as it’s